vstconsulting/polemarch/doc/restapi.rst

    :>json number id: id of template.
    :>json string name: name of template.
+   :>json string notes: |template_notes_def|
    :>json string kind: |template_kind_details|
    :>json object owner: |template_owner_details|
    :>json string data: |template_data_details|
    :>json object options: tepmlate options, which can update some template's settings before new execution.
    :>json array options_list: list of options' names for this template.

+.. |template_notes_def| replace:: not required field for some user's notes, for example, for what purpose this template was created or something like this.

 .. |template_details_ref| replace:: **Response JSON Object:** response json fields are the same as in :http:get:`/api/v1/templates/{id}/`.